rku1999/rku1999.github.io/_posts/2020-05-22-hello-world.md

 This will officially mark the nth time I've written the phrase "Hello World".

-But somehow, it never gets boring.
+But somehow, it never gets old.

 I've never really blogged before in my life.
 But I guess there's a first time for everything.
 I created this blog thanks to the inspiration from my brother, who also started blogging a few months ago.